rm-controls/rm_controllers/rm_gimbal_controllers/README.md

 * **`chassis_angular_data_num`** ( `double` )

-  Deflection angle of chassis.
+  The number of angle data of chassis.Used for chassis angular average filter.

 * **`time_compensation`** ( `double`, default: 0 )

-  Time of image transmission delay.
+  Time(in s) of image transmission delay(in s).Used to compensate for the effects of images transimission delay

 ##### Bullet solver
 _Bullet solver is used to get the bullet point_
 * **`resistance_coff_qd_10, resistance_coff_qd_15, resistance_coff_qd_16, resistance_coff_qd_18, resistance_coff_qd_30`** ( `double` )

-  The air resistance coeff when bullet speed is 10 m/s, 15 m/s, 16 m/s, 18 m/s and 30 m/s.Used for ballistic model to calculate the bullet point.
+  The air resistance coeff used for bullet solver when bullet speed is 10 m/s, 15 m/s, 16 m/s, 18 m/s and 30 m/s.

 * **`g`** ( `double`, default: 0 )

-  The value of acceleration of gravity.

-* **`dt`** ( `double`, default: 0 )

-  The duration of sending data.
+  Its value equal air resistance divided by mass.

 * **`delay`** ( `double`, default: 0 )

-  Bullet launch delay.
+  Bullet launch delay time(in s) after shooter get the shooting command.Used to compensate for the effects of launch delay.

 * **`timeout`** ( `double`, default: 0 )

-  Timeout time of bullet model solution.
+  Timeout time((in s)) of ballistic model solution.Used to judge whether bullet solver can caculate the bullet point.

 ##### Moving average filter
+_Moving average filter is used for filter the target armor center when target is spin._
 * **`is_debug`** ( `bool`, default: true )

-  The debug status.
+  The debug status.When it is true, debug data will be pulished on the filter topic.

 * **`pos_data_num`** ( `double` )

-  The data of filter position.
+  The number of velocity data.

 * **`vel_data_num`** ( `double` )

-  The data of filter velocity.
+  The number of velocity data.

 * **`center_data_num`** ( `double` )

-  The data of filter center.
+  The number of armor center position data.

 * **`gyro_data_num`** ( `double` )

-  The data of filter gyro velocity.
+  The target rotation speed data.

 * **`center_offset_z`** ( `double` )

-  The filter center reduction ratio.
+  Offset on the z axis.Used to compensate for the error of filter result on z axis.

 ## Controller configuration examples